Meet the Teacher Morning

 A long-time tradition at St. Mark's, the Second Grade Bike Rodeo is held annually for students to learn bicycle safety, road rules, and proper riding technique.
 Once in third grade, students are allowed (and encouraged if it is possible) to ride their bikes to and from school.

-Third grade's social studies curriculum closely examines the history of our state and city.
-From early explorers to wars and from politics to modern-day economics, the students bring their studies to life during the annual Florida Day performance.
+Third grade's social studies curriculum closely examines the history of our city.
+From early explorers to wars and from politics to modern-day economics, the students bring their studies to life during the annual Jacksonville Day performance.
 Each student proudly takes center stage, dressed as an historical figure to inform and entertain the audience with their knowledge.
 Following the performance, students become a living-history museum, presenting completed projects to peers and parents in attendance.

 Episcopal School Service at St. John’s Cathedral